renderedtext/usvc/README.md

 ## Install locally
 Most of the logic is 'mix task'.
-To make the task available in all directories for current user download the repo and type:
+To make the task available in all directories for current user clone the repo and type:

 ```
 MIX_ENV=prod mix do compile, archive.build, archive.install